 How to Prevent Demodectic Mange in Dogs

 Ensuring your pup is in good health can play a huge role in preventing a dog from getting demodectic mange.
-A dog with optimal health means they also have a robust immune system, which can help lessen the chance of them catching mange.
+A dog with optimal health means they also have a robust immune system, which can help lessen the chance of them developing mange.

 Monitoring your dog’s stress levels can also help as stress affects immunity.
 Spaying and neutering not only prevents a previously infected dog from passing it on, but it also helps in reducing stress.
-You should also keep up with your dog’s flea and worming treatments to avoid any stressful outbreaks.
+You should also keep up with your dog’s flea and deworming treatments to avoid any stressful outbreaks.